 (HTTP) Enables GSS-Negotiate authentication.
 The GSS-Negotiate method was designed by Microsoft and is used in their web applications.
 It is primarily meant as a support for Kerberos5 authentication but may be also used along with another authentication methods.
 For more information see IETF draft draft-brezak-spnego-http-04.txt.
+(Added in 7.10.6)

 This option requires that the library was built with GSSAPI support.
 This is not very common.
-Use -V/--version to see if your version supports GSS-Negotiate.
+Use -V/-version to see if your version supports GSS-Negotiate.